 As the environment becomes increasingly colder, our honeybees seek to retain as much warmth as possible by retreating to their hives.
 The thought at the forefront of their mind, however, is ensuring their queen stays warm, not themselves.
 For this, they huddle around her so she can be snug as a bug in a rug right in the middle of them all!

-During these times, their honey makes for a vital source of food while they are hive-ridden.
+During these times, their honey makes for a vital source of food while they are hive-ridden, bees will eat their honey.
 Although, because they are, of course, awake, they can go out on any warm(er) day and forage for more nectar.

 The bumblebees, on the other hand, are burrowers.